 Note: You cannot download blank forms.

-After you have completed your form online, print it and sign and date the application form.
+After you have completed your form online, print it using the "fit to page" setting to ensure no sections are missing and sign and date the application form.
 Make sure there are no alterations to signatures or dates.

 In person: You can collect a paper copy of the application at the Passports Office.
 You will need a guarantor and additional documents so we suggest that you collect this form before making an appointment to lodge your application.